-For differentiation purposes, the A-lines are coloured red, the brake lines are orange, and all remaining lines are yellow.
+For differentiation purposes, the main A-lines are coloured red, the main brake lines are orange, and all remaining main lines are yellow.
 The main suspension loop on the bottom of the riser is reinforced and covered red.
-This is where the main carabineer should be hooked in connecting the risers to the harness.
+This is where the main carabineer must be hooked in connecting the risers to the harness.

-The lines of the Charger Trike are made of strong and stretch resistant HMA Aramid/Kevlar (yellow core) lines and PES/Dynema (white core) for brake lines.
+The lines of the Charger 2 Trike are made of strong and stretch resistant HMA Aramid/Kevlar (yellow core) lines and PES/Dynema (white core).
 The entire rigging system comprises of individual suspension lines looped and stitched at each end.
 This contributes to the glider being incredibly strong.

-The main Polyester sheathed ARAMID lines have strengths from 190 up to 340 kg.
-The upper cascade lines have strengths from 80kg up to 160 kg.
-The Dynema brake lines have strengths from 100 kg up to 130 kg.
-The main Dynema brake line has strength 240 kg.
-Add up the strength of all the lines to understand the design of the Charger Trike provides you with safety and confidence.
+The main Polyester sheathed Dynema and Aramid lines have strengths from 190 kg up to 500 kg.
+The upper cascade lines have strengths from 75 kg up to 180 kg.
+The brake lines have strengths from 100 kg up to 130 kg.
+The main Dynema brake line has strenght 300 kg.
+Add up the strength of all the lines to understand the design of the Charger 2 Trike provides you with safety and confidence.